mjayadharan/alg-challenges/README.md

 - Chanllenges on data structures, sorting, string handling, implementation etc.
 - Kept the problem name from the websites.
 Might help to search with keywords.
 - Mostly from practice challenges and some from contests.
-- Problems taken from Hackerrank, codeforces, codechef etc.
+- Problems taken from leetcode, Hackerrank, codeforces, codechef etc.
-- Some of the solutions are inspired from discussion forums, none are taken from editorials.
 - All solutions written in .pynb notebook files.